openbaton/docs/docs/use.md

 ## Virtual Network Function Manager Approaches

-In order to manage the Virtual Network Function\s, the NFV-MANO architectural framework expects a Virtual Network Function Manager (VNFM).
+In order to manage the Virtual Network Function(s), the NFV-MANO architectural framework expects a Virtual Network Function Manager (VNFM).
 To facilitate ease of use and extensibility, the Openbaton project provides three different approaches to using a VNFM:

 1. Use the Generic VNFM